DEEPSIDH/Whats-Cooking-Kaggle-Challege/README.md

-# Whats-s-Cooking---Kaggle-Challege
+#  What's Cooking Kaggle Challenge
-The What's Cooking Challenge on Kaggle is a 20 label classification problem.
+The What's Cooking Challenge on Kaggle.com is a 20 label classification problem.
 (https://www.kaggle.com/c/whats-cooking/)
 The datset contains ingredients for 20 different type of cuisines.